Georgetown, Missouri

-Georgetown is an unincorporated community or populated place (Class Code U6) located in Pettis County, Missouri, United States.
+Georgetown is an unincorporated community in Pettis County, Missouri, United States.

-The community is located on Missouri Route H approximately one mile west of US Route 65 and three miles north of Sedalia.
+The community is located on Missouri Route H approximately one mile west of U.S. Route 65 and three miles north of Sedalia.

 History

-Georgetown was platted in 1833, and named after Georgetown, Kentucky, the native home of a first settler.
+Georgetown was platted in 1833, and named after Georgetown, Kentucky, the native home of an early settler.
 A post office called Georgetown was established in 1837, and remained in operation until 1921.